wdbm/TFLOSSH/README.md

 # TFLOSS

-*Towards* Free/Libre and Open Source Software
+*Towards* Free/Libre and Open Source Software and Hardware

 This repository is intended to be a non-exhaustive source of information on devices and software that are part of a journey towards Free/Libre Open Source Software and Hardware.